kilmet/BEWD-BOS-06/04_Collections_APIs/README.md

 ![BEWD_Logo](../assets/BEWD_Logo.png)

-##Lesson 4 - Working With Collections & APIs
+##Lesson 4 - Working With Methods and Collections.
 ========

 ###Learning Objectives

--	Use loops, arrays and hashes to work with json returned by an API.
+-	Using Ruby methods.
--	Practice and apply all skills learned thus far.
+-	Exploring Ruby Array and Hash each, map and inject methods.

 ###Schedule